Prelf1992/distributed-ml-training-system/README.md

 * Commit 240: Refactor: Update build config script to improve user experience. at 2025-07-09 12:52:55
 * Commit 241: Refactor: Refactor code in script to support new requirements. at 2025-07-10 15:23:28
 * Commit 242: Test: Add tests for module to support new requirements. at 2025-07-10 11:56:10
+* Commit 243: Build: Improve styling of data model to support new requirements. at 2025-07-10 15:07:05